 Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers will be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through CalPERS' annual actuarial valuation process.
 The public agency cost-sharing plans covered by the Miscellaneous risk pool, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of members.
-For the measurement period ended June 30, 2014 (the measurement date), the active member contribution rate for the Miscellaneous Plan and PEPRA Miscellaneous Plan is 8.00% and 6.500% of annual pay, respectively, and the average employer's contribution rate is 10.781% and 6.500% of annual payroll, respectively.
+For the measurement period ended June 30, 2016 and 2015 (the measurement dates), the active member contribution rate for the Miscellaneous Classic Plan and the Miscellaneous PEPRA Plan is 8.00% and 6.500% of annual pay, respectively, and the average employer's contribution rate is 8.512% and 10.781%, respectively, for the Miscellaneous PEPRA Plan of annual payroll, respectively.